Deep Generative Quantile Bayes

 Numerous studies in the literature have explored the theory of deep quantile regression. \cite{white1992nonparametric} used the method of sieves to establish the consistency of nonparametric conditional quantile estimators based on single hidden layer feed-forward networks. \cite{padilla2022quantile} demonstrated consistency results of conditional quantile estimate that minimizes the pinball loss.
-We build upon a more general result by \cite{chernozhukov2017monge}, and demonstrate that if the estimated vector quantile is derived from a convex potential function, with its components learned through feed-forward neural networks, it remains asymptotically consistent.
-Based on this result, we show that the 2-Wasserstein distance between the recovered posterior distribution of $\theta$ given an observed data vector $X$ and the true posterior converges to zero as the generated sample size $N$ converges to infinity.
+We build upon a more general framework by \cite{chernozhukov2017monge}, and { demonstrate the asymptotic consistency of the estimated vector quantile.
+We also prove that the recovered posterior of $\theta$ converges to the true posterior in terms of 2-Wasserstein distance. }